deco3500-2017/Genius/genius_Process for Music APP- stage 1.md

 	“Compared to the use of smart phones to listen to music, I am more accustomed to listening to music on television.”
 	“Take the radio to listen to music is the way I used to, mobile phone software for me is too difficult.”

+Feedback from tutor II
+We do the prototype, when filling in the contents of the information, all with XXXXXX instead of specific content, then tutor made a very meaningful suggestion that all the XXXX into specific content, because it can be more real, But also more professional.

 Summary

 According to our group's repeated discussions, user feedback and follow the tutor's advice.
 We decided to completely put our original idea of designing app into a more suitable to meet the habits of the elderly equipment.